cncf/tag-security/community/assessments/projects/kubescape/self-assessment.md

 This document is intended to aid the project's maintainers, contributors, and users understand the project's security status and help identify points of improvement.

-*The project seeks a security reviewer for this document who is not part of the project maintainer team or community.*

 ## Table of contents